ShihanZENG/Awesome-DSDO/README.md

 ## Learn Data Science

-Data Science is a interdisciplinary subject, including different areas such as maths & statistics, big data & analytics, AI and machine learning.
+Data Science is an interdisciplinary subject, including different areas such as maths & statistics, big data & analytics, AI and machine learning.
 We will introduce different data science resources by topics.

 ### Maths and Statistics

 Mathematics builds foundation for you to learn machine learning, so make sure you understand the basics well.
-Generally, what you have done in high school and Bachelor university should be enough for you to start machine learning.
+Generally, what you have done in high school and university should be enough for you to start machine learning.
 If you would like to further check, there are some areas you should look for.

 - Linear Algebra
 - Calculus
 - Probability

 Statistics is also very important for learning machine learning.
-You will be learning stastics in class in PSWS module, so you could just follow the module pace to equip yourself with stastics key concepts.
-Learning statistics well will help you better understand machine learning models and know to optimise the models with good understanding of parameters.
+You will be learning statistics in class in PSWS module, so you could just follow the module pace to equip yourself with statistics key concepts.
+Learning statistics well will help you better understand machine learning models and optimise the models with good understanding of parameters.

 If you prefer a simple and light-weighted read alongside your statistics module, here is the recommendation: